Oslandia/workshop-postgis-qgis-3d/workshop.md

 - Create a new QGIS project
 - Open QGIS Data source manager (Layer menu)
-- Create a new PostGIS connection (host=localhost, db=osgeo, user=osgeo, password=osgeo)
+- Create a new PostGIS connection
 - Try to connect to the database
 - Now open QGIS Database Manager
-- Open your database and create a new schema with your name
+- If you use the PostGIS instance on 3d.oslandia.com create a new schema with your name, otherwise you can just use the public schema

 We will now import some data.

-Note that in all following work, you will have to prefix table names by your own schema name.
+If you use the PostGIS instance on 3d.oslandia.com you will need to load the data into your schema, as opposed to the public schema.
+And in SQL queries you will need to prefix the table names with your schema name (e.g. `vpi.boulder_3d_roof_cropped_m`).

 - Use the DB Manager to load the building footprints shapefiles
 - Now import the OSM roads